EyasuTeshome/shifttracker/job-search/how-and-when-to-send-job-application-follow-ups.md

-# How to send job application follow-ups
+# How and when to send job application follow-ups

 It doesn't matter if you have been in contact with a recruiter on LinkedIn, or if you applied to a job directly, you can use the same method.